 Is Machu Picchu and the Inca Trail the same thing?

-No. The Inca trail is part of the road network the Inca´s build to connect their vast empire.
-The Inca trail is historically important because of its intricate construction in unforgiving terrain and leads to 7th Wonder of the world Machu Picchu.
-Machu Picchu is an architectural marvel that was the home to the deity of the Inca empire.
+No. The Inca trail is part of the road network the Inca´s built to connect their vast empire.
+The Inca trail is historically important because of its intricate construction in unforgiving terrain and leads to Machu Picchu.
+Machu Picchu is an architectural marvel that was the home to the royalty of the Inca empire.

 Is a tour of Machu Picchu included when hiking the Inca Trail?